Stuycs-K/final-project-10-liu-andrew-chen-niki/PRESENTATION.md

 $$

 Something very cool about Hill Cipher is that the encryption and decryption logics are the same.
-In other words, we can use the same function to encode and decode messages (which is what we did!).
+In other words, we can use the same function to encode and decode messages (which is what we did!) ... with a caveat ...

+We have to use the inverse of the key matrix!

+To do that, we can use the standard method of matrix inversion.
+Except, this often produces float matrix entries, which is very inconvenient when calculating the rest of the math since we want to work with integer values.

+The key matrix may be invertible but not invertible mod p???

 ### Step #1
 Convert ciphertext into array of ascii values